Greek Life FAQ

 There is a financial commitment associated with joining a fraternity or sorority.
 Membership fees go toward international fees, chapter operating expenses, and help pay for social functions.
 New members can expect to pay higher dues their first semester (Dues range from $250-$700).
 Additional costs throughout the semester may be for meal plans, pictures, gifts, social events, T-shirts, etc. Within the individual chapters, there are payment plans available for students, as well as scholarships.

 What is the membership process?

-The membership process differes across organizations.
+The membership process differs across organizations.
 However, Pace University has a zero-tolerance policy regarding hazing that is consistent with New York State Law.
 Hazing includes any activity that subjects members to harassment, ridicule, intimidations, physical exhaustion, abuse, or mental distress.
 Hazing is contrary to the purposes of the Greek community and the University.
 Hazing is not tolerated.
-If you become aware of students participation in inappropriate activities as a result of membership in a fraternity or soroity, contact the Office of Greek Life.
+If you become aware of students participation in inappropriate activities as a result of membership in a fraternity or sorority, contact the Office of Greek Life.
 All calls will be handled in a discreet manner.

 What about the stereostypes associated with fraternities and soroities?

 Sororities and fraternities are rooted in founding principles that foster academic achievement, student involvement, community service, and lifelong friendships.
-Greek organziations are groups of men and women who came together to form a personal network of individuals with similar ideas, interests, and a mutual pursuit of a wellrounded college education.
+Greek organizations are groups of men and women who came together to form a personal network of individuals with similar ideas, interests, and a mutual pursuit of a well rounded college education.
 Advantages include: a support group to help make the adjustment to college easier; scholastic resources to help members achieve their academic goals; leadership training through hands on campus; and opportunities for active participation in community service projects.